Dynamics of groups of automorphisms of character varieties and Fatou/Julia decomposition for Painlev\'e 6: Introduction

-It is worth to emphasize that the Julia set is non-empty for every choice of parameters; see, for example, Lemma~\ref{COR:GX_JULIA}.
+It is worth emphasizing that the Julia set is non-empty for every choice of parameters; see, for example, Lemma~\ref{COR:GX_JULIA}.
+With more effort one can show that for every choice of parameters $(A,B,C,D)$ the group $\AUTOGROUP_{A,B,C,D}$ contains elements $f$ having positive entropy and exhibiting dynamics quite similar to that of H\'enon maps; see \cite{IU_ERGODIC,cantat-1,cantat-2}.
+The Julia set associated with iteration of each such individual mapping is a subset of ${\mathcal J}_{A,B,C,D}$, including the collection of all saddle-type periodic points of each such mapping.
 However, the Fatou set can be empty for some parameter values; indeed this happens for the Picard Parameters (Theorem D(i), below).